DB Class 66

-The DB Class 66 (German: Baureihe 66) was a class of two Deutsche Bundesbahn (DB) locomotives designed for fast goods train and passenger train services on the main and branch lines of Deutsche Bundesbahn (DB), the national railway of the former West Germany.
+The DB Class 66 (German: Baureihe 66) was a class of two Deutsche Bundesbahn (DB) steam locomotives designed for fast goods train and passenger train services on the main and branch lines of Deutsche Bundesbahn (DB), the national railway of the former West Germany.

 History

 The Class 66 were one of several newly designed locomotive classes, the so-called Neubauloks, built for the DB after the Second World War.
 The 66s had a top speed of 100 km/h and an axle load of only 15 tonnes which made them ideally suited to such duties.
 They were intended to replace the former state railway (Länderbahn) locomotives of DRG classes 38.10 (ex-Prussian P 8), 78 (ex-Prussian T 18) and 93 (ex-Prussian T 14).
 However increasing competition from diesel locomotives meant that no more engines were built after the two prototypes, even though they fully met all expectations and were a very successful design.
 The Class 66 was the penultimate locomotive class to be built as part of the DB's Neubaulok construction programme.